 - Our staff are friendly and will do their best to help you resolve any problems.

 - Parents should encourage their children to approach Twin staff directly with any worries or queries.
-This is the best way to resolve any problems because phoning home and expecting their parents to contact an agent who will contact Head Office, who will contact the centre takes longer, and the problem is often exaggerated during this process.
+This is the best way to resolve any problems.
+Students phoning home and expecting their parents to contact an agent, who will in turn contact Head Office, who will then contact the centre takes longer and causes more stress to everyone involved.

-It is very common for people who are away from home to feel sad and miss their family and friends, the food they are used to and even their bedroom; especially if it is their first time away from home.
-Students should be advised that it is not something to be embarrassed about and should be encouraged to speak to the other students, to their group leader or to a member of Twin staff instead of unnecessarily worrying their parents.
-Twin are very aware of these issues and take every opportunity to monitor the happiness of each individual student at all times during their stay with us.
-We have a great deal of experience in dealing with such matters.
+It is very common for people who are away from home to feel sad and miss their family and friends.
+Sometimes they miss their food, bedroom, or just familiar surroundings, especially if it is their first time away from home.
+Students should be advised that it is not something to be embarrassed about.
+Their new friends might be feeling the same way!
+Engourage them to speak to the other students, to their group leader or to a member of Twin staff instead of unnecessarily worrying their parents.
+Twin are very aware of these issues and take every opportunity to monitor the happiness of each student during their stay with us.
+We have a lot of experience in dealing with such matters.

-Is it good for individual students to come without a group leader?
+Is it ok for individual students to come without a group leader?

-Twin recognises the great importance of looking after individual students who come without a group leader.
-Twin will allocate at least one member of the centre staff to be responsible for individual students throughout their stay, acting like a ‘substitute group leader’ so the students know to whom they can go.
-We even have a member of the Head Office team that is dedicated to ensuring the welfare, care and enjoyment of all individual students is carried out in all centres.
+We know it is important to look after individual students who come without a group leader.
+Every summer centre has staff members who are responsible for individual students during their whole stay.
+They act as “substitute group leaders” so the individual students know to whom they can go.
+We also have a member of the Head Office team that is dedicated to ensuring the welfare, care and enjoyment of all individual students is carried out in all centres.

 What happens if a student is being bullied?